New & Used Infiniti QX56: In Depth

-The Infiniti QX56 has gone essentially unchanged for 2013, with the exception of for new moving obstacle identification technology, found in the side-view and rear cameras.
+The Infiniti QX56 goes virtually unchanged for 2013, with the exception of for new moving obstacle identification technology, which is found in the side-view and rear cameras.

 See our full review of the 2013 Infiniti QX56 for prices with options, specifications, and gas-mileage ratings.

 A plush, full-size sport-utility vehicle, the Infiniti QX56 was first introduced for the 2004 model year.
 It was a companion to the Nissan Pathfinder Armada through its first generation.

 In that first generation, on sale from the 2004 model year through the 2010 model year, the QX56 shared an assembly line and a platform with the Armada.
 Both vehicles were in fact spun from the full-size pickup architecture that was engineered for the Nissan Titan.
 The first QX56 sported a 5.6-liter V-8, eventually upgraded over the years to 320 horsepower and 393 pound-feet of torque, coupled to a five-speed automatic and offered with rear- or four-wheel drive.

 The first-generation QX56 was noted for its brawny performance--it was capable of towing up to 9,000 pounds--but on the luxury side, it fell short of the standards set by vehicles like the Cadillac Escalade.
 Interior space for seven was ample, but the QX's plastic trim felt low-grade.
 In 2008, Infiniti addressed some of this with a mild restyling that updated the SUV's front and rear ends, added new audio and navigation features, and replaced the dash with a much nicer one, finished in richer materials more fitting to the Infiniti brand.